Squeeze Play (album)

-Squeeze Play is an Ultra High Fidelity monaural phonographic album (331/3 RPM) which was released on the Dot Records label in 1956 (DLP-3024) featuring John Serry Sr. It includes an original composition by Serry, classical works, and popular music of the era.
+Squeeze Play is an Ultra High Fidelity monaural phonographic album (331/3 RPM) which was released on the Dot Records label in 1956 (DLP-3024) featuring John Serry It includes an original composition by Serry, classical works, and popular music of the era.
 Ben Selvin serves as the musical director/producer for the album.
 The works were arranged by Serry and performed with his ensemble featuring two accordions, piano, guitar, bass, drum, vibes, and marimba.